aj-enns/ghec-to-ghec-migration/README.md

-# GitHub Repository Migration Action
+# GHEC to GHEC Code Migration Tool

 Automate the migration of repositories between GitHub Enterprise Cloud (GHEC) instances using GitHub Actions and PowerShell.